Search

 Beyond her academic and professional pursuits, Teanna is deeply committed to making a positive impact through her volunteer engagement.
 She actively supports initiatives that promote gender equality and empower women in the field of international security.
 As she continues to grow in her career, Teanna remains committed to making organisations stronger by breaking down systemic barriers and creating opportunities for underrepresented groups.

-Follow Teanna on Twitter and LinkedIn
+Connect with Teanna on LinkedIn

 Isabela Rittinger